TheMontents/garmin_export/README.md

 # garmin_export
-Small data to fetch the walking distance via the garmin api
+Small program to fetch the walking distance via the garmin api